 Casinos should be reformed to stop predatory tactics

-Casinos don't simply offer the games and hope people play them, they do everything they can to encourage that play, even with—make that especially with—addicted gamblers. (source)
+Casinos don't simply offer the games and hope people play them, they do everything they can to encourage that play, even with addicted gamblers.
+Make that especially with addicted gamblers. (source)

 This shouldn't be surprising.
-History has shown that companies will always do shocking, even evil things to earn profits unless there are regulations to stop them.
-That was made patently clear during the industrial revolution where factories exploited even child workers in nearly slave-like conditions, in extremely dangerous environments which saw them mangled and killed by machinery in large numbers.
-The companies stopped only when government regulation forced them to.
-Factory farming imposes unfathomable cruelty on animals, and exists because there isn't sufficient regulation against it.
+History has shown that companies will frequently do shocking, evil things to earn profits unless there are laws to stop them.
+That was made clear long ago, during the industrial revolution, when factories exploited child workers in slave-like conditions.
+Many of the kids even got mangled and killed by machinery.
+The companies stopped doing this only when government regulation forced them to.
+Likewise, factory farming imposes unfathomable cruelty on animals, and exists in the U.S. because there isn't sufficient regulation against it.